 The Company's soft drink products are sold and distributed directly to retail stores and other outlets, including food markets, institutional accounts and vending machine outlets.
 During 2004, approximately 66% of the Company's sales volume to retail customers was sold for future consumption.
 The remaining volume of approximately 34% was sold for immediate consumption, primarily through dispensing machines owned either by the Company, retail outlets or third party vending companies.
 The Company's largest customer (Wal-Mart Stores, Inc.) accounted for approximately 13% of the Company's total sales volume to retail customers and the second largest customer (Food Lion, LLC) accounted for approximately 10% of the Company's total sales volume to retail customers.
-Wal-Mart Stores, Inc. accounted for approximately 10% of the Company's total net sales.
-All of the Company's sales are to customers in the United States.
+Wal-Mart Stores, Inc. accounted for approximately 10% of the Company's sales are to customers in the United States.